01 of 06

 Remove the Brick by Hand

-With all the obstructions gone, you should be able to remove the brick by hand.
-A bit of wiggling may be necessary.Continue to 7 of 7 below.
+With all of the obstructions gone, you should be able to remove the brick by hand.
+Some wiggling may be necessary.Continue to 6 of 6 below.

 Smooth Out the Edges of the Brick

 Use your chisel to smooth out the rough edges of the brick to an acceptable point.
 After about ten minutes of careful chipping, you should have reasonably clean sides to work with.
-It also helps to use a wire brush.
+It also helps to lightly run it down with a wire brush.